UCR-Robotics/ee144/docs/logistics.rst

 #.
 Do NOT make any changes to the wiring on the robot.

 #.
-Please find your station according to your team number.

-   - In Tuesday lab, your station/robot number is your team number.
-   - In Thursday lab, your station/robot number is your team number minus 10.

-#.
 Please save the battery (recharging takes time),
    and charge the robot if you do not have it running.